š ABKC vs. UKC vs. BKC: Why Certification & Registration Matter

 Cons:

-đĄ Best For: Those breeding Exotic, Micro, or non-standard Bullies.
+š” Best For:Ā Those breeding Exotic, Micro, or non-standard Bullies.

 Registry | Best For | Breed Focus | Show Eligibility | Recognition |